How to trade or invest in the Dow Jones index

 Trading the Dow Jones means that you can speculate on the price rising or falling by going long or short with financial derivatives such as CFDs.
 You can trade indices with these products during IG’s normal market hours from 11pm on a Sunday to 10pm on a Friday.

 But, we are also one of the only providers in the world to offer weekend trading on the Dow – meaning that you can speculate when other traders cannot – either to increase your opportunity to profit, or to hedge your weekday positions.

 Investing in the Dow Jones

-While you can’t invest directly in the Dow, you can invest in ETFs that track the index’s value, or you can invest in shares of the individual companies listed on the Dow.
+While you can’t invest directly in the Dow, you can get invest in shares in exchange traded funds (ETFs) that track the index’s value, or you can invest in shares of the individual companies listed on the Dow.
 The aim of investing is to hold your shares until they have risen in value to a level which yields you a satisfactory profit.
 If investing in income ETFs or individual shares, you could also receive dividends.

 When you are investing, you’ll need to commit the full value of your position upfront in order to take direct ownership of the shares.
 Investing in US shares with IG enables you to deal shares while paying $0 commission.1

 To start investing in Dow Jones ETFs or individual company shares, create an IG account.